sagnickelodeon/Simple-Games/README.md

 # Simple-Games
 This repo contains some simple games developed by me using python and the graphics.py module

-I created all of these nearly 1.5 - 2 years ago, back when I didn't follow proper code formatting techniques.
+I created all of these at around the beginning of 2020, back when I didn't follow proper code formatting techniques.
 Now, I don't remember the function of every line, and thus modifying the code may make it crash.
 So I couldn't implement proper formatting even now.

 The games here are: